adamstallard/grunt-vows-runner/README.md

 ##grunt-vows-runner

-An alternative test-runner for vows using grunt.
+An test-runner for vows using grunt.

 ###Philosophy